 - Inform physicians about opportunities to advocate for legislation and policies that benefit children

 - Connect with community and legal organizations to assess the medical needs of target populations

-Since 2017, RICHI members have advocated on behalf of immigrant children and families
+RICHI members advocate on behalf of immigrant children and families

-- Engaged in crucial capacity building around the performance of medical and psychological forensic assessments in support of pediatric and family asylum cases through its Midwest Human Rights Consortium (MHRC).
+Engaging in crucial capacity building around the performance of medical and psychological forensic assessments in support of pediatric and family asylum cases through its Midwest Human Rights Consortium (MHRC)

 Add your voice

 To join RICHI, email Abby Creek, Senior Program Manager, Health Equity Initiatives at firstname.lastname@example.org